kindrix/pl-basic-toolkit/README.md

 	Parser:
 		>>> plBasicToolkit.parse_wff(exp)

 		The above example takes an string 'exp' and checks if it is a valid wff and returns the parse tree.
-See parser module for details
+See 'parser' module for details

 	Truth table builder

 		>>> plBasicToolkit.get_truth_table(parseTree, alphabet)

 		The  above example takes the parseTree (from parse_wff module above) along with the alphabet of the language and returns the truth table.
-See documentation ttable module for details.
+See documentation 'ttable' module for details.

 -----------------------------------------------------------------------------
 Quick Start